 Silicone patches are a product that should be included in everyone's skincare routine regardless of age.
-They are clinically proven to be the most effective way to deliver extra moisture to your skin to tighten fine lines and reduce wrinkles AND they will leave skin feeling prepared for your skincare/makeup routine or for a day/night of bare skin.
+They are clinically proven to be the most effective way to deliver extra moisture to your skin to tighten fine lines and reduce wrinkles, AND they will leave skin feeling prepared for your skincare or makeup routine.

-We highly recommend adding them into your skincare routine.
-Just apply them to freshly cleaned face for 15-20 minutes, then remove them and carry on with your routine.
+We highly recommend adding them to your skincare routine.
+Apply them to your freshly cleaned face for 15-20 minutes, then remove them and continue your routine.

 Final Tips: How to Prevent Sunken Eyes

 The best way to deal with sunken eyes is to make sure they don’t happen to begin with.
 If you don’t currently suffer from this condition, here are some ways to ensure you won't in the future.

 - Get enough sleep - A lack of sleep is one of the major causes of sunken eyes.
 So if you want to ensure you don’t wake up one day with hollowed-out eyes staring back at you in the bathroom mirror, ensure you get enough sleep every night.